Dr. Lynne Leonard* MA CQSW PhD

 Work E-mail: firstname.lastname@example.org

-Dr Lynne Leonard is a social epidemiologist and Assistant Professor and Research Scientist in the School of Epidemiology and Public Health.
+Dr Lynne Leonard is a social epidemiologist and Associate Professor and Research Scientist in the School of Epidemiology and Public Health.

 A social scientist by training, Dr Leonard is particularly interested in the social determinants of health and in conducting community-based research to effect policy and programme change at the community, provincial and national level.
 She obtained her PhD in social policy and epidemiology and biostatistics from McGill University focusing her work in the area of HIV prevention.